melos-simeneh/api-using-nodejs-express/README.md

  2. run `npm install`
  ### To run the API
  1. open terminal
- 2. run `npm start` this will start the app in development mode
+ 2. run `npm start` this will start the app in development mode on http://localhost:8000